bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 We're going to pick our recovery path or like our super secret nuclear cold wallet that's kind of going to be used to interrupt any unexpected transaction.
 We're going to pick our like warm wallet that's going to be used to actually initiate the withdrawal that can be then interrupted by the recovery wallet.
 And with Bitcoin today, if you're going to do this, you have to pick your target ahead of time.
-So like when we start the withdrawal process for this vault, which wallet are the funds actually going to flow into on their way to the final destination where you actually kind of want to put the Bitcoin, whether that's sending it to somebody or uploading to an exchange or whatever.
+So like when we start the withdrawal process for this vault, which wallet are the funds actually going to flow into on their way to the final destination where you actually kind of want to put the Bitcoin, you know, whether that's sending it to somebody or uploading to an exchange or whatever.
 So you pick the various parameters that are involved.
 And then what you have to do to actually get this behavior in Bitcoin today is you have to decide on what all the possible flows are of funds.
 So that might be, I want to create a path where I'm putting in 10 Bitcoin to my vault, I wish, right?